jeffpar/pcjs.v1/devices/pc/README.md

 		<chipset id="chipset" model="5150" sw1="01000001" sw2="11110000"/>
 	</machine>

-All the devices are fully configured within the XML file, except for the Keyboard and Floppy Disk Controller (FDC) devices, which are defined in separate XML files.
+All the devices are fully configured within the XML file, except for the [Video](/docs/pcjs/video/), [Keyboard](/docs/pcjs/keyboard/), and [Floppy Disk Controller (FDC)](/docs/pcjs/fdc/) components, which are defined in separate XML files.